All Episodes

 You know, let me give you some other examples of meddling.

-You know, over the weekend you had the House Russia Gay Committee member, Adam Schiff, he was actually blaming the Obama administration.
+You know, over the weekend, you had the House Russia Gay Committee member Adam Schiff.

-There's there's no denying that Obama, what he said in October of 2016, it couldn't happen when he was warned about it in 2014.
+There's no denying that Obama, what he said in October of 2016, it couldn't happen when he was warned about it in 2014.

 So Schiff had to at least gently criticize Obama for this.